Woman hit in neck in early-morning shooting in north Champaign

-Champaign police said officers were called to the 2700 block of Hunters Pond Run at 2:43 a.m. where the woman had a non-life-threatening injury.
+Champaign police said officers were called to the 2700 block of Hunters Pond Run at 2:43 a.m., where they found the woman with a non-life-threatening injury.
 They gave her first aid and got her to the hospital, where she was in stable condition later Sunday.

-Police learned that she was driving north on North Market Street when she was hit in the neck by a bullet.
+Police learned that she was driving north on Market when she was hit in the neck by a bullet.
 The shooting caused her to crash the vehicle, which was heavily damaged.

 A passenger with her received minor injuries but refused medical treatment.

-Police found more than a dozen shell casings between the 2300 and 2500 blocks of North Market Street.
+Police found more than a dozen bullet casings between the 2300 and 2500 blocks of North Market.

 They have made no arrests.

 The shooting is one of about three dozen so far this year in Champaign.
-In half of these there has been damage to property and at least eight people have been hurt by gunfire.
+Half have included damage to property, and at least eight people have been hurt by gunfire.